LilToeBad/video-editing-ai/README.md

     - Background music or sound effects.
     - Text overlays for annotations or timestamps.

+  ### Packages
+  - Pydub: For extracting and analyzing audio.
+  - FFmpeg: Backend audio dependency.
+  - Opencv-python: For reading and extracting frames and processing visuals.
+  - Ultralytics: For using YOLO object detection.
+  - Numpy: For numerical operations.
+  - librosa: For advanced audio feature extraction.

 ## Model Features
   ### Clip Selection:
   - AI to identify and extract highlights from the raw clips.